tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Create a new test event to cast amount value](Images/lambda-add-convertErrAmount.png)

 Select the `convertErrAmount` test on the _Test events_ dropdown list and click on the _Test_ button.
-Explain to students that the test ran successfully again, however, now Lambda responses with a `ElicitSlot` type of dialog where the message defined on the Lambda can be read.
-This test event is validating that the incorrect value is caught by the code at the Lambda, and the appropriate new data elicitation is sent to the user via Amazon Lex.
+Explain to students that the test ran successfully again; however, now Lambda responds with an `ElicitSlot` type of dialog where the message defined on the Lambda can be read.
+This test event is validating that the code catches the incorrect value at the Lambda, and the appropriate new data elicitation is sent to the user via Amazon Lex.

 ![Running the convertErrAmount test event](Images/lambda-testing-convertErrAmount.png)

-Create a final test event, but now to validate what happens when an invalid date of birth is given by the user.
+Create a final test event, but now to validate what happens when the user gives an invalid date of birth.
 Repeat the same process described before to create a new test event.
 Introduce `2014-12-16` on the `birthday` slot and named the test event as `convertErrDate`.

 ![Adding the convertErrDate test event](Images/lambda-add-convertErrDate.png)

-Execute the `convertErrDate` test, comment to the students that the date validation was successfully corroborated since the `ElicitSlot` dialog type is returned together with the message asking for a different age of birth.
+Execute the `convertErrDate` test, comment to the students that the date validation was successfully corroborated since the `ElicitSlot` dialog type is returned together with the message asking for different age of birth.

 Close the execution results window, and now you will introduce a typo on the code to raise a runtime error.
 On the `parse_float()` function, delete the closing parenthesis on line 12.
 Click on the _Save_ button and run any of the testing events.